Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

 `cat results.json | jq -C | less -R`

 By passing to `jq`, it will neatly format all of the fields for you if they were not formatted neatly to begin with.
-By using the `-C` (color) option with `jq` and `-R` (raw output) option with less, you can scroll up and down in color.
+By using the `-C` (color) option with `jq` and `-R` (raw output) option with `less`, you can scroll up and down in color.

 ### 2. Metrics

 Hayabusa already has functionality to print the number and percent of events based on event IDs, however, this is also good to know how to do with `jq`.
-This will let you customize the data you are taking metrics on.
+This will let you customize the data you want to create metrics for.

 Let's first extract a list of Event IDs with the following command:

 `cat results.json | jq '.EventID'`

 This will extract just the Event ID number from each log.
-After `jq`, in single quotes just type a `.` and the field name you want to extract.
+After `jq`, in single quotes, just type a `.` and the field name you want to extract.
 You should see a long list like this:

 ```